FREE SHIPPING FROM €35

 What does strength training do to your body?

-Strength training also something with your bones.
+Strength training also helps do something with your bones.
 Bone tissue responds to load.
 When you regularly when you do resistance training, your skeleton receives a signal to adapt to that load.
-This is especially relevant as you get older, but also for younger people, it is a strong reason not to do only cardio especially in postmenopausal women and older adults, research shows show that well-structured strength training can help maintain bone mineral density maintain or improve, although the effect partly depends on training duration, intensity and the chosen exercises.
+This is especially relevant as you get older, but also for younger people, it is a strong reason not to do only cardio especially in postmenopausal women and older adults, research shows studies show that well-structured strength training can help maintain bone mineral density maintain or improve, although the effect partly depends on training duration, depends on intensity and the chosen exercises.

 What are the benefits of strength training?